garyyu/docs/Building-Testnet1.md

 # Using

 ## First time preparations
-1. First time?

 Create some folders and setup PATH:

 ````bash
 cd grin # if you're not already here.
 This is the folder that `git clone` created for you.